k2-fsa/sherpa/README.md

 You can use `./sherpa/bin/pruned_stateless_emformer_rnnt2/streaming_server.py --help` to view the help message.

+**Hint**: You can use the environment variable `CUDA_VISIBLE_DEVICES` to control which GPU is used.
+For instance, to use GPU 3 in the server, just set `export CUDA_VISIBLE_DEVICES="3"` before starting the server.

+**Note: To keep the server from OOM error, please tune `--max-batch-size` and `--max-active-connections`.

 We provide a pretrained model using the LibriSpeech dataset at
 <https://huggingface.co/csukuangfj/icefall-asr-librispeech-pruned-stateless-emformer-rnnt2-2022-06-01>